hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/pytest.md

-As quoted by " " that book guy oker something
+##### PYTEST

+Quoting Brian Okken "use-this-unless-you-have-a-reason-not-to test framework", pytest is a testing framework for Python that is mature and full featured.
+It was written by Holger Kerkel.

-it is one of the most ..
+It is one of the most powerful python testing tools which does not need an API.

 simple but scalable to multiple instances